Board Governance Best Practices for Nonprofit Organizations

 Personal Giving

-If the organization engages in fundraising, each board member is expected to make a meaningful personal contribution according to their means (while not conflicting with any legal stipulations); this allows the board to attain 100-percent board giving.
+If the organization engages in fundraising, each board member is expected to make a meaningful personal contribution according to their means (without conflicting with any legal stipulations); this allows the board to attain 100-percent board giving.
 By making a personally meaningful gift, each board member demonstrates their commitment and trust in the organization, which also enables them to function as a more credible fundraiser and inspire other donors.

 Board Retreat